JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 The data layer uses HS256 JWTs.
-Every authenticated request sends the token in the Authorization header as the raw token string.
+Authenticated requests send the token in the Authorization header as the raw token string.
 No Bearer prefix.
-(That’s how the web app does it too.)
+The web app follows the same convention.

-curl http://localhost:5000/v1/users/YOUR_USER_ID \ -H "Authorization: eyJhbGciOiJIUzI1NiIs..."If you add Bearer, the server will try to parse that whole string as a JWT and you’ll get Malformed JWT token.
+curl http://localhost:5000/v1/users/YOUR_USER_ID \ -H "Authorization: eyJhbGciOiJIUzI1NiIs..."If you add Bearer, the server parses that entire string as a JWT and returns Malformed JWT token.

 Three ways in